ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

+# Ansible Collection - cisco.ucs

+Ansible collection for managing and automing Cisco UCS Manager envrionments.
+Modules and roles are provided for common Cisco UCS Manager tasks.

+# Requirements
+Ansible v2.8 or newer
+UCSM Python SDK (ucsmsdk)

+# Install

+ansible must be installed

+    sudo pip install ansible

+ucsmsdk must be installed

+    sudo pip install ucsmsdk

-To configure the Cisco UCS as per SAP HANA CVD.
+# To configure the Cisco UCS as per SAP HANA CVD.

 Adapt the variables under group_vars/all.yml

 Adapt the inventory file with Management IP of the Fabric Interconnect and admin's password.

+This repository includes a playbooks directory with examples including an inventory file that can be edited with information for the UCSM domain you want to configure:

+    # vi inventory

+    [ucs]
+    ucspod ucs_hostname=192.168.10.10 ucs_username=admin ucs_password=password ucs_state=present

 To configure the UCSM completly for SAP HANA Solution run